hainp/espada/docs/How_It_Works.md

     Main Window mockup
 </div>

+## `KeyBinding` and `BindingTable` class

+There are 2 kinds of keybinding:

+* Mode-specific binding: the keybinding only affects in certain mode.
+* Global binding: is a special case where mode-specific keybinding takes the `global` parameter.

+Mode-specific binding has *higher priority* than global binding.

+Classes and their uses:

+* The `KeyBinding` class is a subclass of `Hash` and takes care of *one* keybinding.
+* The `BindingTable` is a singleton, used to take care of *all* current keybindings, including mode-specific keybindings (TODO: more on that later).

 ## `TextEdit` widget

 A `TextEdit` is also known as a *text buffer* or simply *buffer*.
 When a buffer is destroyed, the garbage collection is trigger to save memory.